shrebox/Privacy-Attacks-in-Machine-Learning/README.md

-This repository is a course project for 'Privacy Enhancing Technologies' offered at Saarland University by Prof. Yang Zhang @ CISPA, Saarbrücken, Germany.
+This repository contains implementation of Membership Inference, Attribute Inference and Model Inversion as a part of course project for 'Privacy Enhancing Technologies' offered at Saarland University by Prof. Yang Zhang @ CISPA, Saarbrücken, Germany.

 Course homepage: https://cms.cispa.saarland/pets2021/